Hardcastle and McCormick: "Coyote X" or "Cody Coyote"

 The car that McCormick drove, the Coyote X, was built from custom molds based on the McLaren M6GT.
 The original Coyote X was molded, modified and assembled by Mike Fennel and Unique Movie Cars.
 The nose, windshield, doors, and lower body (minus the ventral intakes) are faithful representations of the McLaren; the cut-down rear deck, however, was a custom component that became a feature on many Manta Montage kits with damaged or removed rear windows.
 The most noticeable differences between the Coyotes and Mantas are the wheel wells, roll pan height and shape, and the fact that the Coyote has a one-piece front clip that terminates about an inch before and surrounding the windshield.

 Most of the cars made for the show were molded and assembled by either Mike Fennel or Unique Movie Cars.
 Like many kit cars of the time, the car uses a chassis from a Volkswagen Beetle and its engine from a Porsche 914.
 For the second and third seasons, producers used a different Coyote which was based on a DMC DeLorean, as Brian Keith had difficulty getting in and out of the original Coyote.
+The new car is powered by an Chevy V8 small block.

 The season-two and -three Coyote does not resemble the Manta, as the front is larger than the original, making the car resemble a front-engined car.
 The season-one "Hero" car that was used in the production of Hardcastle and McCormick is owned by a private owner in New York.
 The stunt/skid car (used in all three seasons) was reconfigured for the Knight Rider 2000 television pilot, then consequently turned into Jay Ohrberg's show car "Taz-Mobile".
 In April 2011, the stunt/skid car was sold and shipped to Dallas, Texas, where it was rebodied back to its former Coyote configuration, retaining as many of the original Coyote pieces as possible (in a private collection).
 Note: only one season-one "Hero Car" and one "skid/stunt" car were used in all three seasons and several (center seat-mounted, dune buggy-like, see title shot) "jump cars" were used.
 A season-two and -three (De Lorean body) car appeared briefly on the sixth episode of season five of the sitcom Married... with Children.